MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

   sever-requesting Pod may be bound (here, in this data structure) to a vLLM instance.

-When a new server-requesting Pod starts running, the controller queries the stub in that Pod to get the set of assigned accelerators.
+When, for a given server-requesting Pod, (a) the assigned set of accelerators is not known and (b) the stub container is running (without regard to whether the container is marked as "ready"), the dual-pod controller tries until successful to query for the set of assigned accelerators.

 When there is a server-requesting Pod that has a known set of accelerators but is not bound (in the controller's internal state) to an existing vLLM instance, it is time to do something about that.
-If there is a sleeping vLLM instance on the right Node and accelerator set, then it is woken and bound to the server-requesting Pod.
+There are two cases: waking a sleeping vLLM instance and creating a new vLLM instance.

+A sleeping vLLM instance is woken if there is one that is on the right Node and has the same command line and environment variable settings (which include one that identifies the assigned accelerators).
+The controller makes the request to wake that instance, and upon positive response makes the association in the controller's internal data structure.
+The controller also completes the setup of the readiness relay, as mentioned below.

 Otherwise it is necessary to make a new vLLM instance (on that Node, using the already-chosen set of accelerators).
 The Kubernetes scheduler and kubelet have already assured that there is no other server-requesting Pod using any of those accelerators, and the behavior of this controller means that consequently there is no awake